SichangHe/mdbook_katex_static_css/README.md

         choose `Read and write permissions`, and save.
     - To enable GitHub Pages, go to Settings > Code and automation > Pages.

-## Solution without Python3 using a Rust executable
+## Solution using a Rust executable

-Replace the first two steps above with:
+Replace the first two steps in [Steps for your repository using Python3](#steps-for-your-repository-using-python3) with:

 1. Install [`mdbook_katex_css_download`](https://github.com/SichangHe/mdbook_katex_css_download).
 1. Run the above executable at the root of your mdBook project.